-The International History Olympiad is an 8-day long history extravaganza, held every two years – the next Olympiad will take place in Berlin, Germany on 14-22 July, 2018.
+The International History Olympiad is an 8-day long history extravaganza, held every two years – the next Olympiad will take place in July 2020.
 The Olympiad consists of numerous buzzer-based and other competitions, sightseeing, and special events with students from around the world.
-Students in Australia and New Zealand qualify for the Olympiad by finishing in the top half of students or teams in their age division at any regional or championship tournament in any year from 2016-2018.
+Students in Australia and New Zealand qualify for the Olympiad by finishing in the top half of students or teams in their age division at any regional or championship tournament in any year from 2018-2020.
 At the Olympiad, students compete in age divisions based solely on birthdates, even if they qualified in a different age division.
 At the Olympiad, students represent Australia or New Zealand (or the country of their citizenship if different, and if they choose to do so) instead of their schools.

 International Geography Bee

 The International Geography Bee is a worldwide geography quiz competition, consisting of the IGB Championships Qualifying Exam and the biennial IGB World Championships.
 The World Championships is multifaceted and takes place over 6 days.
-The next IGB World Championships will be held in Berlin, Germany from 11-17 July, 2018.
+The next IGB World Championships will be held in July 2020.
 Attending students who are qualified may also compete in the International History Olympiad; the two competitions are designed to allow for cross-participation.

 The IGB Championships Qualifying Exam is given at each of regional tournaments for the International History Bee and Bowl in Australia and New Zealand, or students can take the Exam at their school or with a homeschool instructor proctoring it.